JoaoMOBarros/Project1-CS193p/README.md

 *This is an iOS app created as a project for the Stanford class CS193P - Developing for iOS.
 The app is called Set Card Game*

 ## App Description
 Set Card Game is a digital version of the popular card game Set.
 The goal of the game is to identify sets of three cards from a larger set of cards.
-Each card has four features: shape (oval, squiggle, or diamond), color (red, green, or purple), shading (solid, striped, or open), and number (one, two, or three).
+Each card has four features: shape (oval, rectangle, or diamond), color (red, green, or blue), shading (solid, faded, or open), and number (one, two, or three).
 A set consists of three cards that are either all the same or all different in each feature.

 <img src="https://raw.githubusercontent.com/JoaoMOBarros/Project1-CS193p/main/SetGame/Assets.xcassets/preview.imageset/preview.png" width="200" height="373">